 1. Bankruptcy Accounts: While the property owner is under bankruptcy protection the City cannot collect the amount owed; therefore, the lien will be set to a "No Bill" status until the case is discharged or dismissed by the court.

 2. Foreclosure Accounts: In accordance with Ordinance No. 173251, an Intergovernmental Agreement between the City or Portland and Multnomah County directs the County to pay the City the amount owing for local improvement liens when the County forecloses on a property.

 3. Returned Mail: In cases where the billing statement has been returned for 3 consecutive billing cycles and attempts to locate the correct mailing address have failed, the account will be set to returned mail permanent "No Bill" status.

 Liens will be reviewed on a monthly basis for a new or corrected mailing address.

 • Liens on properties that have been transferred by Multnomah County Tax Title to non-profit community development corporations or to government agencies for public purposes.

 • Liens determined to have been placed in error, which require passage of ordinance for cancellation.

 • Liens placed against properties that are qualified as remnant.

 Section 1.4 - Payment Agreements to repay delinquent liens

-1. There are 2 types of payment agreements devised to assist property owners in need of financial assistance to repay their delinquent liens.
-The Catch-up Payment Plan and the Hardship Payment Plan.
+1. There are 2 types of payment agreements for property owners in need of financial assistance to help repay their delinquent liens: the Catch-up Payment Plan and the Hardship Payment Plan.